AlexK020908/210-project/README.md

 ## what will my application?
 my personal project will be revolved around a **sneaker botting profit-loss tracker with graphs**.
 This programme is specifically made for sneaker-botters who like to buy sneakers on websites for retail price and re-selling them at a higher price to make profits.
-This application will log weekly buys and sells and calculate **weekly** gross profit and net profit.
-Every week, the user may add a new entry.
+This application will log  buys and sells and calculate gross profit and net profit.
+Every time the user makes a buy or sale, he/she can log entries into this application.
 The application will also provide total gross and net profits.
-Each weekly gross and net profit will be plotted as a dot on an XY axis, then the graph will connect the dots and show the user their process over the month or year.
-For clarification, these features will be included in the programme:
+There will be two main types of **Investment**, one is support investment, and the other is sneaker investment

+the programme will have:
-- weekly entries for **investments**, which will include:
+-  4 entry options of **investments**, which will include:
   - purchases of sneakers with sneaker names, quantities of each sneaker, and price of each sneaker
   - purchases of proxy plans and their corresponding price (proxies are IP addresses that hinder the site from detecting multiple purchases from a single address).
   - purchases of third party solvers and their corresponding price (Third party solvers solve captcha for the user).
   - purchases of notification groups and their price
-  - in each weekly entry, there will be weekly gross profit and weekly net profit.
-  - For all weekly entries, there will a total gross and net profit with corresponding graphs.

 ## who will use my application and why am I intrigued in creating it?
 This application is for people who like to bot sneakers and like to have a place to organize their profits and loses.